Cachedd/img.downloader/README.md

 # img.downloader

-This is a simple python program to download images from a website
+This is a simple python program to download media from a website